Can You Put Styrofoam in the Bottom of a Planter?

 Its brittleness can also be problematic.
 The material can break into small pieces that are easy for animals to eat, seriously harming them in the process.

-Undoubtedly, styrofoam can be an excellent material for you to use during gardening, but the problems outweigh the benefits.
-Therefore, if you’re looking for a way to add a material that would aid the growth of your plant in your planter box, consider using a more environmentally friendly option.
-Many other materials are just as good and won’t cause problems for the plants or animals around them.
+Styrofoam can be a useful material to use during gardening, but it’s not indispensable.
+If you’re looking for a way to add a material that would aid the growth of your plant in your planter box, consider using a more environmentally friendly and significantly more effective option.

 Here are a few alternatives to styrofoam you can use for your planters: